Cisco Systems Inc. announced Tuesday that it will support an emerging standard for power over Ethernet in its Catalyst

 The company also announced the availability of the 3560, a new family of PoE switches.
 Cisco has been providing PoE since January 2000, using its own proprietary approach.
 But because of hardware discrepancies, the company's proprietary hardware cannot be upgraded to comply with the IEEE standard.

 Cisco's standards-based products are being launched more than six months after the IEEE ratified the standard.
 The delay was due in part to the company's desire to make all of its products backward-compatible with its proprietary technology, an important strategy for Cisco, said Dave Passmore, research director with Midvale, Utah-based research firm Burton Group.
-Now that it supports the IEEE's standard, Cisco will be able to offer PoE on all its future gear, while its pre-standard PoE technology
+Now that it supports the IEEE's standard, Cisco will be able to offer PoE on all its future gear, while its pre-standard PoE technology could only support a maximum of 100 Mbps.

 The PoE market has grown in part because of voice over Internet Protocol (VoIP) technology, Passmore said.
 In a traditional phone system, the PBX provides power to phones so that they work in the event of a power failure.
 But that's not the case with VoIP systems.
 Those who installed early VoIP systems often had to find wall outlets for the phones.